rodneyazev/docker-examples/README.md

 ### Users and passwords

-<em>Those that are not in the docker-compose.yml file will be in the .env files.</em>
+<em>Passwords that are not in the docker-compose.yml file will be in the .env files.</em>

 ## - Network creation